 FSG has worked across the country with a wide array of actors, including public and private foundations; health care providers; state, local, and federal public and health agencies; and public and private payers, in both urban and rural settings.
 This diverse experience helps us appreciate the distinct context of each client and create customized insights and recommendations.

-- Collective impact: University of California San Francisco Benioff Children’s Hospital on preterm birth prevention in Fresno, Staten Island Foundation on infant mortality and youth substance abuse, Children’s Medical Center of Dallas on asthma and obesity, Centers for Disease Control and the Bill & Melinda Gates Foundation on child violence prevention, Methodist Healthcare Ministries on diabetes prevention.
+- Place-based health initiatives include: University of California San Francisco Benioff Children’s Hospital on preterm birth prevention in Fresno, Staten Island Foundation on infant mortality and youth substance abuse, Children’s Medical Center of Dallas on asthma and obesity, and Methodist Healthcare Ministries on diabetes prevention in San Antonio.

 Gender, Racial, and Ethnic Justice